-Prerequisites: PTEC 102, ASET 110, PHYS 105, MATH 118.
+Prerequisites: PTEC 103, ASET 110, PHYS 105, FNMT 118 or MATH 118.

 PTEC 135 Unit Operations

 This course provides students with an opportunity to integrate learning from previous courses in Process Technology and to synthesize an overall understanding of production processes.
 Students will gain an understanding of how the principles of fluid mechanics, heat transfer and mass transfer are coordinated in an actual production process.